nomadicpeople/linux_tutorial/docs/05-Security-and-File-Permissions/04-SSH.md

 # SSH

-   - In this section we will learn about SSH, provided by the OpenSSH project.
+   - In this section we will learn about  Secure Socket Shell (SSH), provided by the OpenSSH project.(https://www.openssh.com)
-   - SSH stands for Secure Socket Shell
    - OpenSSH:
       - is the premier connectivity tool for remote login with the SSH protocol.
       - encrypts all traffic to eliminate eavesdropping, connection hijacking, and other attacks.